iasql/docs/docs/fargate-tutorials/typeorm.md

 # IaSQL on TypeORM (SQL ORM)

-In this tutorial we will run [TypeORM SQL migrations](https://typeorm.io/#/migrations) on top of IaSQL to deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, IAM, ECR and ELB.
+In this tutorial, we will run [TypeORM SQL migrations](https://typeorm.io/#/migrations) on top of IaSQL to deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, IAM, ECR and ELB.
 The container image will be hosted as a private repository in ECR and deployed to ECS using Fargate.

 The code for this tutorial can be found in this part of the [repository](https://github.com/iasql/ecs-fargate-examples/blob/main/typeorm/infra/src/migration/1646683871219-Initial.js)